Gourmet & Sourvenir

 Shinshu Suwa Miso Tendon

-The combination of crunchy tempura and deep umami miso gives this dish a unique Suwa identity.
+The combination of crispy tempura and deeply savory miso is a true masterpiece, unique to Suwa.

 story-food-misotendon-やまさや